Cosmos-Logic-Institute-CLI/Infinite-Engine/README.md

 ### 10. The Evolutionary Protocol (Generational Roadmap)

-The engine is designed to evolve its physical structure and performance envelope through operation.
+This content is intended to elaborate on the design vision and underlying philosophy; please evaluate its developmental trajectory through the lens of continuous engineering iteration.

 #### Generation I: The Prototype (Geometric Adaptation)